 This calls for tools that make it easy to manage our work items towards each requirement and control what is committed to our Subversion repositories in a proactive way.
-These requirements drove us to use Jira, Subversion, and subsequently Commit Policy Plugin for change control assistance.
+These requirements drove us to use Jira, Subversion, and subsequently Better Commit Policy for change control assistance.

 It does this by verifying all commits sent to the Subversion repository against pre-defined rules, and reminds the developer if something is not right.
-It’s impossible to send in a non-compliant commit, so at code review we can just focus on what the software does and leave it to Commit Policy Plugin to check if the right conditions and references are in place.
+It’s impossible to send in a non-compliant commit, so at code review we can just focus on what the software does and leave it to Better Commit Policy to check if the right conditions and references are in place.

 This way, easy traceability is maintained where someone can look at the Subversion revision history containing the commit messages and find the documentation (Jira issue key the policy made us type in).

 We also introduced the (more passive) Subversion ALM app, so looking at a Jira issue a reviewer can find where the change occurred in the code, as the Subversion commit message appears in an Subversion tab in the Jira issue.

 What are the benefits of using commit policies in your Subversion repositories?

 While we could write a regex anytime to detect if something that resembles a Jira ticket pattern is entered into the commit message, the commit policy’s JQL condition ensures that the ticket mentioned actually exists.

 To give an example: you can put DEMO-72 into a commit message and it looks like a Jira issue key.
 However, the commit policy can tell that, while it matches the required pattern, DEMO-72 does not exist because we are only up to DEMO-5.
 Or, it exists, but it’s assigned to someone else in a different Jira project.
 It saves you from creating incorrect or broken links.